monipigr/signature-attacks/README.md

 ## 📈 Signature malleability

-Signature malleability occurs when an attacker can modify a valid signature in such a way that the altered version is still valid for the same signed action.
+Signature malleability occurs when an attacker can modify a valid signature in such a way that **the altered version is still valid for the same signed action**.
 As a result, two different signatures can authenticate the same message, both being considered valid by the smart contract.

 For example:

 1. User A signs the message "Transfer 100 tokens" → Original valid signature → Smart contract accepts it.
 2. An attacker modifies the signature to produce an alternative but still valid signature → Smart contract also accepts it.

 ==> Result: The action is executed twice, transferring 200 tokens when the user only intended to transfer 100.

-This happens because Ethereum signatures are based on elliptic curve cryptography (ECDSA), and elliptic curves are symmetric by nature.
+This happens because Ethereum signatures are based on **elliptic curve cryptography** (ECDSA), and elliptic curves are **symmetric** by nature.
 For any given signature `v, r, s`, there exists another valid signature `v', r, s'` that corresponds to the same message.
 Without additional checks, both are cryptographically valid and recover the same signer address.

 To mitigate signature malleability, we must ensure that the value s lies in the **lower half of the elliptic curve**.
 If s is in the upper half, the signature is considered malleable and should be rejected.
 This is exactly how OpenZeppelin's `ECDSA` library prevents malleability internally.

 The verification steps typically include:

-1. Check that the signature length is exactly 65 bytes, because Ethereum ECDSA signatures use 65 bytes (32 bytes for `r`, 32 bytes for `s`, 1 byte for `v`)
+1. Check that the signature length is **exactly 65 bytes**, because Ethereum ECDSA signatures use 65 bytes (32 bytes for `r`, 32 bytes for `s`, 1 byte for `v`)

 `require(signature.length == 65, "Invalid signature");`

 2. Extract `v`, `r` and `s` using inline assembly.